Wmartinez1203/Backendvideogames/Catalog/register-new-game/README.md

-# Register New Game Microservice
+# Register New Game Microservice Test 1

 This microservice is responsible for registering new games in the catalog system.